lab49/tech-talk-design-systems/README.md

 The purpose of this codebase is to illustrate what's possible when using Storybook to maintain a living style guide.

+There are a handful of React components that are in the `src/components` directory, and all of those components have Stories co-located with them.
+There are also other stories in the `stories` directory, that do not map 1:1 with components.
+These stories are style guide stories, and demonstrate globally available styles.

+Most components have Sass files co-located with them as well, but there are more global styles including mixins and variables in the `src/styles` directory.

 ## Getting started

 1. Clone this repository